“The supreme accomplishment is to blur the line between work and play.” Arnold J. Toynbee

 Small businesses are starting to realize that they can capitalize on the use of freelancers.
 From writers, to contractors, to makeup artists, freelancers usually run small businesses themselves, and therefore will hold the same business values, ethics and standards of quality as the business they’re freelancing for.

-Paying a freelancer per job done is much cheaper than paying an employee a salary and benefits every month, and the quality of work is greatly increased when freelancers are chosen specific to a certain project or niche’.
-Even as a freelancer yourself, you can outsource certain jobs to other freelancers while to tackle a certain task.
+Paying a freelancer per job done is much cheaper than paying an employee a salary and benefits every month, and the quality of work is greatly increased when freelancers are chosen specifically according to their niche’.
+Even as a freelancer yourself, you can outsource certain jobs to other freelancers while you tackle a certain task.

 Companies are becoming more and more interested in hiring freelancers, as opposed to full time employees, as it is more beneficial in terms of specialized talent, increased flexibility, and less overheads.